vuesence/vue-faq/docs/en/vue-webapp/options/pwa.md

 ## Manifest.json

-Allows you to install the application on your home screen and run it in native mode (without a browser window).
+Allows to install the application on user home screen and run it in native mode (without a browser window).

 `manifest.json` must be edited to match your application data.
 For more information about the manifest file, see [web.dev](https://web.dev/learn/pwa/web-app-manifest).